lolhackeer/prankforprogram/SECURITY.md

 # Security Policy

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+This program is only for Windows.

 | Version | Supported          |
 | ------- | ------------------ |